 It is particularly important to us that we do not create or store any connection logs at all.
 Therefore, we cannot store the above registration and login data that would currently be required for WireGuard to operate.

 VPN.ac raised similar concerns about WireGuard’s flaws with regard to user privacy:

 ExpressVPN is another VPN service that voiced concerns over WireGuard’s design its implications for privacy:

 One of the challenges WireGuard faces is to ensure anonymity for VPNs.
 No single user should be statically allocated a single IP address, neither on a public nor a virtual network.
 A user’s internal IP address might be discovered by an adversary (through WebRTC, for example), who might then be able to match it with records acquired from a VPN provider (through theft, sale, or legal seizure).
 A good VPN must be unable to match such an identifier to a single user.
 Currently, this setup is not easily achieved with WireGuard.

 ExpressVPN will be supporting efforts to review and audit the WireGuard code, as we have done in the past with OpenVPN.
 We will contribute code and report bugs whenever we can and raise security and privacy concerns directly with the development team.

-AirVPN is another VPN service that has voiced concerns over WireGuard’s implications for anonymity, as they have explained in their forum:
+AirVPN has also chimed in over WireGuard’s implications for anonymity, as explained in their forum:

 Wireguard, in its current state, not only is dangerous because it lacks basic features and is an experimental software, but it also weakens dangerously the anonymity layer.
 Our service aims to provide some anonymity layer, therefore we can’t take into consideration something that weakens it so deeply.